wp-plugins/haiku-minimalist-audio-player/readme.txt

 Make sure you include the title attribute for the shortcode, that's what Analytics uses as the name of the event.

-= The graphical mode is all screwed up! =
+= The graphical mode doesn't look right in my theme! =

-The graphical mode is just basic HTML & CSS.
-I've done my best to make it compatible with a variety of themes, but I can't test every single one.
-Send me a link via the [forum](http://madebyraygun.com/support/forum) and I'll try to help you out.
+We've done our best to make the plugin compatible with a variety of themes, but we can't test every single one.
+Drop a line in the [forum](http://madebyraygun.com/support) and we'll try to help.

 = How can I customize the graphical mode with my own colors, text, or what have you? =

 Since the player is straight up HTML & CSS, feel free to make any changes you want.
 The original assets are zipped up in the "Resources" folder.
-If you would like advanced customization, [my company](http://madebyraygun.com) is available to help.

 = I've got a suggestion, how should I send it to you? =

-You might want to drop a link in the [forum](http://madebyraygun.com/forum).
+This plugin is not actively updated right now, but you can always drop a line in the [forum](http://madebyraygun.com/support).

 == Screenshots ==